Nashville, Tennessee, sometimes known as ‘Music City,’ has long been admired for its thriving music scene and diverse cultural heritage.

 The Fascinating History of the Chicago Bean

 The Windy City is home to many things: deep dish pizza, the Cubs, and of course, the Chicago Bean.
 But what many don’t know is the history behind this iconic sculpture.
-Table of Contents Show...
+The Bean, formally known...
 Read more.

 Nashville is well-known for its rich history and southern charm, in addition to its musical tradition.